LasithaAmarasinghe/Olympic-Medal-Count-Prediction/README.md

 ## Overview

 - This project uses **Linear Regression** to predict the medal count for various countries in the Olympic Games.
-- This repository contains the code and resources necessary to build and utilize the predictor.
+- This repository contains all the codes and resources necessary to build and utilize the predictor.

 ## Steps